 Figures and Figure Legends

-Figures must be submitted as electronic files in a format (for example, JPEG or TIFF) that will produce high-resolution images in the web version of the journal.
-The editors and publisher reserve the right to reject illustrations or figures based upon poor quality of submitted materials.
+All Figures and artwork files should be submitted in acceptable electronic files (TIFF or JPEG). (for example, JPEG or TIFF) that will produce high-resolution images in the web version of the journal.
+The editors and publisher reserve the right to reject illustrations or figures based upon the poor quality of submitted materials.

 Figure legends should be typed using single spacing with explanations for symbols, arrows, or letters used to identify parts of illustrations.
 Explain any abbreviations in figure legends.